narical/Simplicity/README.md

 ItemDisplay[NORM SET]: %NAME% [%SOCKETS%]
 </pre>

+First line hides inferior white items starting from character level 5.
-First two lines hide all non-magical and magical items.
+Next two lines hide all non-magical and magical items starting from character level 25.
 Runewords counts as "non-magic" too, so we exclude them with !RW.
-Third line shows etherial non-socketed rares, adding word "etherial" before item name.
-Fourth line is similar, although it adds number of sockets in square brackets after item's name.
+Fourth line shows etherial non-socketed rares, adding word "etherial" before item name.
+Fifth line is similar, although it adds number of sockets in square brackets after item's name.
 Remember, all items without sockets was already processed by previous line, so we can be sure *there are* sockets in it.
-Fifth and six lines are just the same, only without "etherial" property.
+Sixth and seventh lines are just the same, only without "etherial" property.
 Same story with uniques - four next lines.
 No reason to show socket number for runewords, so only two lines for them.
 Set items can't be etherial, but we need socket number this time - so another two lines.
 Rules for exceptional and elite items are made the same way.

 ## Installation